What is a splenic tumour?

 Nikki, Labrador, 13 Years old

-This procedure can cost as little as $800-$1,000.
-A blood transfusion will cost a further $600.
+This procedure can cost as little as $1,500 - $2,500.
+If your pet required blood transfusion, this can increase the cost a further $600.
 Additional procedures, such as histopathology to determine whether the mass is metastatic or benign, can increase the cost by approximately $300.
-However, if treated at a referral centre, these cases can easily cost more than $10,000 – which is markedly different to the $1,000-$2,000 costs at Brisbane Pet Surgery.
+However, if treated at a referral centre, these cases can easily cost more than $10,000 – which is markedly different to the costs at Brisbane Pet Surgery.

 Recovery and aftercare